-She baked apples stuffed with raisins and dollops of butter until they were smooth and melty.
-She boiled apples together with dried fruit like prunes and apricots and made drinks (these were called Compote in Russia and were served instead of exotic juices that were very rare).
+She baked apples stuffed with raisins and dollops of butter until they were smooth and melty (I now make Instant Pot Baked Apples that are very similar to hers).
+She boiled apples together with dried fruit like prunes and apricots and made drinks (these were called Compot in Russia and were served instead of exotic juices that were very rare).
 She also made pancakes.

 Later, we would sit down to a big platter filled with a mountain of Apple Pancakes.
 We used to eat them with thick and tangy sour cream and a spoonful of peach jam, drinking tea and watching morning TV shows.

 The smell of the batter frying hit me with memories, but the pancakes weren’t as I remembered.
 There was no carefree childlike happiness of grabbing a hot cake off the pan.
 There was no sour cream and jam.
 There was no weekend ahead filled with possibilities of adventures and toys and cartoons.

 These pancakes became an adult version of my childhood memory.
 Served with deep caramel maple syrup, made with little oil to conserve calories, but still eaten over a long breakfast on a weekend filled with possibilities of good books and favourite tv shows and purring cats.

-Buttermilk - 1 1/2 cups
+- 1 1/2 cup Buttermilk

-Eggs - 2 large
+- 2 large Eggs

-Brown sugar - 1 tablespoon (or more if sweeter pancakes are desired)
+- 1 tablespoon Brown sugar (or more if sweeter pancakes are desired)

-Quick oats - 1/3 cup
+- 1/3 cup Quick oats

-- 1/2 teaspoon
+- 1/2 teaspoon Cinnamon

-Baking soda - 1/2 teaspoon
+- 1/2 teaspoon Baking soda

-Baking powder - 1 teaspoon
+- 1 teaspoon Baking powder

-All purpose flour - 1 1/3 cup
+- 1 1/3 cup All purpose flour

-Apples - 1-2 apples (I used 1 1/2)
+- 1-2 Apples (I used 1 1/2)

-Oil for pan frying
+- Oil for pan frying

 - Add quick oats, cinnamon, salt and mix.